willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 ...
 ```

 We now use the syntax stub method for the `node-request` package.
-With this we can change the return when the `request.get` method is called.
-In this case we can simulate the response of each request, based on the information of our fixtures.
+With this, we can change the return when the `request.get` method is called.
+In this case, we can simulate the response of each request, based on the information of our fixtures.

 ```javascript
 ...